Stages of Periodontal Disease

 Perio Protect ® uses a custom, flexible tray to deliver medications that help us better manage your gum disease.
 You put medication in the tray, then slip it over your teeth.
 The comfortable tray holds medication under your gums long enough to significantly reduce the amount of disease-causing bacteria so your gum disease heals better and faster.
 As an added benefit, you may notice whiter teeth and fresher breath.

 Once your periodontal treatment has been completed, Dr. Nehawandian recommends that you return to Top Down Dental every 2 to 3 months, to keep active periodontal conditions under control.
 At these appointments, the depth of your pockets will be carefully evaluated to ensure they are healthy.
 Plaque and calculus that is difficult for you to get rid of on a daily basis will be removed from above and below the gum line.

 Full mouth laser maintenance may be recommended every 9 – 12 months to reduce bacterial and inflammation.
 Laser therapy can also boost your immune response, reduce the severity of further disease processes, and improve overall health.

 Good oral hygiene practices and active maintenance visits are essential in maintaining your health.
-Dr. Nancy Nehawandian works with caring commitment and excellence in mind.
-You can trust Top Down Dental in San Jose/Los Gatos to help you get your periodontal disease under control.
-Call our office today at 408-354-5600, or use our online contact form.
+San Jose dentist Dr. Nancy Nehawandian is committed to your oral and overall health.
+You can trust Top Down Dental in Los Gatos to help you get your periodontal disease under control.
+Call our office today at (408) 354-5600 or use our online contact form.